 We're sure you know about our knit and crochet group.
 What you may not know is that it has grown in size, with dedicated members who wait eagerly every Monday morning for Pat, who leads the group, to come.
-You may also not know that we have accumulated many items for sale, ranging from potholders to golf club covers to teddy bears to large afghans.
-We have sold them at Grace Church's Music on the Lawn concerts, as well as Georgetown Presbyterian's Christ Market (Christmas charity market).
-Shortly, we should have pictures of all the knitted and crocheted items on our website, but we are always seeking venues to display and sell these wonderful works of art.
+You may also not know that we have accumulated many items for sale, ranging from potholders to golf club covers to venues to display and sell these wonderful works of art.